 I like the deck.
 It's hard to say whether I like the deck despite its crudities in production, or because of them.
 Better to say that I like the deck because its very cheapness and newness mark it as a product of a genuine, continuing popular tradition of actually using the cards to play games as well as read.
 That tradition abides.
 The box came supplied with an Italian leaflet describing tarot divination, mostly giving lists of keywords and simple spreads.
 The flimsy box it contained in had room for more material; you wonder if these cards are also sold in Italy itself with instructions for the tarocchi game.

 People with small hands who want a pip card deck of traditional imagery will be happy to own this.
 It is also fairly inexpensive, and entirely without pretension in its production values.
 People who want a true Marseilles deck may not be satisfied with this, nor will those who want fine artistry or an antique feel.
 The cards are cheerful and bright, like you'd expect game cards to be.

-See card images from the Tarocchino Milanese
+See sample card images from the Tarocchino Milanese

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images